-Direct Taxes (BCCA 3.4.1) Tooching Hours: 20 Total Credits: 2 Total Marks: Group: Generic/Open Teaching Hours: 30 Total Credits.
-2 35+15 = 50 Elective
+Direct Taxes (BCCA 3.4.1)

+Teaching Hours: 30 Total Credits: 2 Total Marks: 35 + 15 = 50 Group: Generic/Open Elective

+01: "

 - 1. To develop a comprehensive understanding of the fundamental concepts and legal provisions of the Income Tax Act 1961, including the distinction between exemptions and deductions, and the rules for determining residential status of taxpayers. - 2.
-To acquire practical skills in computing taxable income from various sources including salary, house property, and other sources, by applying relevant deductions and understanding tax computation principles as per the applicable tax slabs and rates.
+To acquire practical skills in computing taxable income by applying relevant deductions and understanding tax computation principles as per the applicable tax slabs and rates.